Through our integrated value chain and flexible lower-carbon energy proposition, we are supporting the UK’s electricity revolution.

 It was awarded Utilities Provider of the Year 2017 at the British Small Business Awards.

-We have agreed to acquire Scottish Power’s portfolio of pumped storage, hydro and gas-fired generation from Iberdrola, subject to Drax shareholder approval and and clearance by the Competition and Markets Authority.
-The Acquisition is expected to complete on 31 December 2018.
+We have agreed to acquire Scottish Power’s portfolio of pumped storage, hydro and gas-fired generation from Iberdrola.
+The acquisition agreement was amended on 3 December and is subject to Drax shareholder approval on 21 December.
+The acquisition is expected to complete on 31 December 2018.

 A planning application to Repower up to two coal units to gas and build battery storage at Drax Power Station is being considered by the Planning Inspectorate.
 The project could export its first electricity into the National Grid in 2023.

-We will pilot the first bioenergy carbon capture storage (BECCS) project of its kind in Europe from 2018, which, if successful, could make the renewable electricity produced at Drax Power Station carbon negative.
+We began to pilot the first bioenergy carbon capture storage (BECCS) project of its kind in Europe in October 2018, which, if successful, could make Drax the world’s first carbon negative power station.

 In 2019 Siemens will begin a three-year project to upgrade the turbines on biomass units 1, 2 and 3, delivering efficiencies and maintenance savings which will cut the cost of renewable electricity production.

 We plan to build and operate four, 299 MW open cycle gas turbine (OCGT) power stations in England and Wales:

 Investment in a new technology platform will provide commercial opportunities, a reduced cost to service and an enhanced customer experience.

 Digitisation of supply will provide us with a scalable, world-class data analytics capability and build upon the opportunity our on-schedule smart meter rollout creates to deliver targeted and tailored customer propositions.